gcasteleiro/practice/README.md

 This is where I practice stuff.
+Tidy Tuesday or otherwise.